knpuniversity/oo/knpu/episode2/battle-result-model.md

 [[[ code('3dbe0136fd') ]]]

-We use this in `battle.php`, set it to an `$outcome` variable, then reference all those keys to print stuff further down:
+We use this in `battle.php`, set it to an `$outcome` variable, then reference all those keys to print stuff further down:s

 [[[ code('d64dab1bd2') ]]]